(FICTION 6,870 words) (BACK TO HOME PAGE)

 “I did,” his boss answered.
 “Why do you ask?”

-“Oh, it’s just something from my schooldays.
-But I’m interrupting.
-You were saying …”
+“Oh, it’s just something I remember from school.
+But I’m interrupting …”

 “Yes, you manifested some notable qualities, as I was saying.
 But chiefly, your reportage was concise.
 Most neophytes take ages to master concision, but you excelled in that regard.”